Public Information, Advertising and Recruitment

 It is the intent of the Marketing, Communications and Recruitment Department to provide accurate, authentic, timely and appropriate information to current and future students, and all constituent groups.
 The department strives to develop, adopt and implement recruitment and marketing campaigns, events, and programs that uphold the College’s mission, vision, values and strategic priorities.

 Saint Paul College welcomes feedback regarding marketing and recruitment efforts or materials.
-Please email Rick Smith, Interim Executive Director of Marketing, Communications and Recruitment with any questions, comments or concerns, or complete this Feedback Form.
+Any questions, comments or concerns, please complete this Feedback Form.

 Examples of Advertising